New Edition: 2005present

 On July 3, 2011, in New Orleans, Louisiana, all six members of New Edition reunited at the Essence Music Festival to kick off and celebrate their 30th anniversary tour.
 "This is just the beginning.
-We’re preparing for a world tour and many other exciting things that we'll be announcing soon.
+We're preparing for a world tour and many other exciting things that we'll be announcing soon.
 The next chapter of New Edition is going to be an incredible celebration to thank our fans for all of their support over the last 30 years," said Bell speaking on behalf of the group.

 In February 2012, Brown missed a handful of dates due to the death of ex-wife Whitney Houston.
 On March 9 and 11, 2012, Brown and Bell Biv DeVoe made their African debut by performing in Nigeria.
 From late 2011 to early 2012, New Edition went on a tour called #AllSix across the United States.

 In late 2012, New Edition received the Lifetime Achievement Award during the Soul Train Awards ceremony.
 All six members appeared together onstage that evening.

 In August 2015, BET announced a three-episode miniseries about the group would be made for release in January 2017.
 All six members were co-producers of The New Edition Story.
 Jesse Collins Entertainment was the executive producer of the original miniseries, which was BET's first scripted music-focused miniseries.
 The group's original choreographer and longtime manager Brooke Payne also served as a co-producer.
 On January 24–26, 2017, BET aired the biopic miniseries The New Edition Story which chronicles the band members life from their childhood in Boston into Hollywood fame as adults.
 It was directed by Chris Robinson and executive produced by Jessie Collins.
 The group served as co-producers.
 The miniseries brought in 28.4 million viewers to BET, through the initial run and subsequent encores over the week of the premiere.

 In July 2021, New Edition signed with Creative Artists Agency and announced a Las Vegas Residency and an upcoming arena tour.

 New Edition performed a medley of their hits alongside New Kids on the Block at the 2021 American Music Awards, marking their first performance at the award show since 1997.

 In December 2021, New Edition announced The Culture Tour, presented by the Black Promoters Collective.
-The 30-city tour will begin in Columbus, Georgia on Feb.
-16, 2022, and end in Miami, Florida, on April 10, 2022.
+The 30-city tour began in Columbus, Georgia on Feb.
+16, 2022, and ended in Miami, Florida, on April 10, 2022.

 In December 2022, New Edition announced that they would keep doing tours for the year of 2023.
 It was named The Legacy Tour and New Edition will be touring 31 cities across the United States.
 The tour will also have opening acts such as Keith Sweat, Tank, and the R&B/Hip-Hop group, Guy.
-New Edition's first concert will begin Columbia, South Carolina, on March 9, 2023.
+New Edition's first concert will begin in Columbia, South Carolina, on March 9, 2023.